forkmsrini/forkmsrini.github.io-master/index.md

 </div>-->
 I'm a Co-Founder + CDE of **[The Things Cloud](http://www.thethingscloud.com/)** and the Founder of  **[Market Learning Labs](http://marketlearning.io)**.

 At MLLabs, we work in the intersection of Computer Science, Statistics, Cognitive Sciences to address and solve business problems.
-We are a Insights-As-A-Service company that also develop interactive dashboards and APIs for data visualization.
-TheThingsCloud is an IoT-Big Data pivoted start-up with a flavor of advanced hardware design and artificial intelligence to build smart devices' ecosystems.
+We are a Insights-As-A-Service company that also develop interactive dashboards and APIs for data visualisation.
+TheThingsCloud is an IoT-Big Data pivoted start-up with a flavour of advanced hardware design and artificial intelligence to build smart devices' ecosystems.

 <div align="center">
 <table text-align="center">